vttrifonov/talesf/README.md

 TALESF is a C library for identifying potential binding sites for transcription activator-like (TAL) effectors in a given genomic sequence.
-Compiling and running this program requires a C compiler with OpenMP support (such as GCC 4.2 or higher).
+Compiling and running this program requires a C compiler with OpenMP support (such as GCC 4.2 or higher). [libbcutils](https://github.com/njbooher/boglab_cutils) must also be installed.
 To compile TALESF, enter the following commands in the directory

 containing this file.
 ```